questionlp/questionlp/README.md

 ## Wait Wait Stats Page Projects

 If you are interested in taking a gander at the code for the Stats Page and its supporting and related components, check out the repos listed below.
-All of the code is published under the terms of
-[Apache License 2.0](https://www.apache.org/licenses/LICENSE-2.0) (unless otherwise noted in the repo's `LICENSE` file).
+The code for this projects are published under the terms of [Apache License 2.0](https://www.apache.org/licenses/LICENSE-2.0) (unless otherwise noted in the repo's `LICENSE` file).